BarredEwe/awesome-swift-plugins/README.md

   *  [SwiftFormatPlugin](https://github.com/nicklockwood/SwiftFormat#swift-package-manager-plugin) - Trigger SwiftFormat using swift plugin
 * [SwiftLint](https://github.com/realm/SwiftLint) - A tool to enforce Swift style and conventions, loosely based on the now archived GitHub Swift Style Guide.
   * [SwiftLintPlugin](https://github.com/realm/SwiftLint#plug-in-support) - SwiftLint can be used as a build tool plug-in for both Xcode projects as well as Swift packages.
+* [SecretsManager](https://github.com/vdka/SecretsManager) - Effortless Secrets Management for Swift projects using Code Generation.
+  * [SecretsManagerPlugin](https://github.com/vdka/SecretsManager) - Using this plugin the following Swift code is generated and available directly to your targets source code.